Book: The Animal People Choose a Leader by Richard Wagamese

 | Humility: | Being humble and knowing your strengths and weaknesses. | |||

-| Think Alouds: -We notice that the animals are watching how each character behaves, not just what they say. -This makes us think that a good leader listens more than they talk. -Weâre wondering why the animals didnât choose the loudest or strongest one. -We see that some animals are being helpful even when no one is watching.
+| Think Alouds: -We notice that the animals are watching how each character behaves, not just what they say. -This makes us think that a good leader listens -We see that some animals are being helpful even when no one is watching.
 This makes us think that leaders show care quietly. -We notice that each animal has different strengths.
-This makes us think a good leader doesnât have to be the same as everyone else. -Weâre noticing that the rabbit is clever and patient.
-This makes us wonder if brains can be as important as strength in a leader. -We see some animals getting frustrated or impatient.
-This makes us think that a leader needs to stay calm and fair. -Weâre wondering how the animals decided together without arguing too much.
-This makes us think teamwork is part of being a good leader. | ||||
+This makes us think a good leader doesn’t have to be the same as everyone else. | ||||

-| Stopping or Pausing Points: -After the animals discuss what they are looking for in a leader -Before the race starts -When different animals demonstrate leadership traits and race -Before the final leader is chosen to invite predictions | I Language: -âI think this part showsâŠâ -âI wonder why the animalsâŠâ Examples: -âI think this part shows how a leader listens carefully.â -âI wonder why the animals didnât pick the strongest one.â -âI notice that some animals help even when no one is watching.â -âI think this part shows that being fair is important for a leader.â -âI notice that each animal has different strengths to offer.â -âI feel like the story is teaching us that anyone can be a leader.â | |||
+| Stopping or Pausing Points: -After the animals discuss what they are looking for in a leader -Before the race starts -When different animals demonstrate leadership traits and race -Before the final leader is chosen to invite predictions | I Language: -“I think this part shows…” -“I wonder why the animals…” Examples: -“I think this part shows how a leader listens carefully.” -“I wonder why the animals didn’t pick the strongest one.” -“I notice that some animals help even when no one is watching.” -“I think this part shows that being fair is important for a leader.” -“I notice that each animal has different strengths to offer.” -“I feel like the story is teaching us that anyone can be a leader.” | |||

-| Engage and Extend | Social-Emotional Learning Engagement: -Discuss empathy, listening, and respect. -Reflect on how it feels to be chosen, not chosen, or to support a leader. -Encourage students to value their own strengths and those of others. -Talk about how different animals showed patience, kindness, or fairness. -Practice taking turns and listening carefully in small group discussions. -Discuss how it feels when someone doesnât agree with you or challenges your ideas. -Encourage students to notice and name strengths in their classmates. -Connect story situations to real -Life examples of teamwork or leadership at school or home. |
+| Engage and Extend | Social-Emotional Learning Engagement: -Discuss empathy, listening, and respect. -Reflect on how it feels to be chosen, not chosen, or to support a leader. -Encourage students to value their own strengths and those of others. |

 | Activities: -Prediction Writing: Students write predictions about how they think the story will end before the leader is chosen. -Perspective Writing: Students write as one of the animals in the story, explaining their thoughts and feelings. -Leadership Game: One student is the leader performing simple actions, another student leaves the room and returns as a detective to guess who the leader is (up to 3 guesses). -Art Activity: Create chalk drawings inspired by animals and nature -Personal Reflection: Students write personal characteristics that would make them a good leader. -First Peoples Principles of Learning Activity: Cut-and-paste activity matching principles of learning to examples from the story | |

 | Cross-Curricular Extensions: -Art: Chalk art -Language Arts: Narrative and reflective writing activities. -Social Studies: Community roles and decision-making. -Drama: Re-enactment of the animals choosing a leader. -SEL: Practice teamwork and cooperation through cooperative games.
-First Peoples Principles of Learning: -Learning is embedded in memory, history, and story. -Learning requires exploration of oneâs identity. -Learning recognizes the role of Indigenous knowledge. | |
+First Peoples Principles of Learning: -Learning is embedded in memory, history, and story. -Learning requires exploration of one‘s identity. -Learning recognizes the role of Indigenous knowledge. | |

 First Lesson Reflection: